opf/openproject/docs/installation-and-operations/misc/migration-to-postgresql13/README.md

 ## Package-based installation

 <div class="alert alert-info" role="alert">

-Please follow this section only if you have installed OpenProject using [this procedure][package-based-installation].
+Please follow this section only if you have installed OpenProject using [this procedure](../../installation/packaged/).
 Before attempting the upgrade, please ensure you have performed a backup of your installation by following the [backup guide](../../operation/backing-up/).

 </div>

 Please first check whether this guide applies to you at all.
 Only PostgreSQL installations that were installed by the OpenProject package are applicable to this guide.